magento/devdocs/src/tools/site-wide-analysis.md

 -  Provides detailed information about your {{ site.data.var.ee }} installation

 {:.bs-callout-info}
-See the [user guide](https://docs.magento.com/user-guide/reports/site-wide-analysis-tool.html) for details about dashboards and reports.
+See the [user guide](https://docs.magento.com/user-guide/reports/site-wide-analysis-tool.html) for details about enabling the Site Wide Analysis Tool and generating reports.

 If you have an on-premises installation of {{ site.data.var.ee }}, you must install an agent on your infrastructure to use the tool.